zaach/ebnf-parser/README.md

 ## build

-To build the parser yourself, clone the git repo then run:
+To build the library yourself, follow the install & build directions of the [monorepo](https://github.com/GerHobbelt/jison).

-    make prep

-to install required packages and then run:

-    make

-to build the lib and run the unit tests.

-This will generate `parser.js`, which is required by `ebnf-parser.js`.

 ## usage